 Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

 Features are short, simple descriptions of a new capability.
+You may also know them as user stories or activities.
 Historically, they simply defined what the technology should do.
 Today, they are often presented from the perspective of the value the new functionality will deliver to an end user.
 The feature typically has a high level description and detailed requirements to help define what it should do.

 If you use an agile methodology, you might be familiar with casting your stories from the perspective of a user.
 You may use a template like this for all of your requirements.